Santee Cooper Begins New Solar Power Solicitation

 Santee Cooper

-Santee Cooper is South Carolina’s largest power provider, the ultimate source of electricity for 2 million people across the state, and one of America’s Best Midsize Employers as named by Forbes.
-Through its low-cost, reliable and environmentally responsible electricity and water services, and through innovative partnerships and initiatives that attract and retain industry and jobs, Santee Cooper helps power South Carolina.
+Santee Cooper has served the people of South Carolina for 90 years.
+Santee Cooper is the state’s largest power provider and the ultimate source of electricity for 2 million people across the state.
+It also provides clean drinking water to more than 200,000 people.
+Through its affordable, reliable and environmentally responsible electricity and water services, and through innovative partnerships and initiatives that attract and retain industry and jobs, Santee Cooper helps power South Carolina.
 To learn more, visit www.santeecooper.com and follow #PoweringSC on social media.